 Witoelar Dialogue responds to climate change

 Griffith Asia Institute’s inaugural ‘Witoelar Dialogue’ themed Deepening Regional Cooperation on Climate Change and Sustainable Development, was held on Thursday 7 March 2019 at South Bank, Brisbane.

 On 10 December 2018 Prof Brendan Mackey discussed climate change negotiations at the COP24 in Katowice, Poland with ABC PM on their segment titled - "Largest ever group of investors call for more action to meet Paris climate targets".

 The CAISDCC was launched in Jakarta on 2-3 November.
 This two-day event included the signing of a Memorandum of Understanding for the Collaborative Australia-Indonesia program between Griffith University and Universitas Indonesia, followed by academic discussions in the area of sustainable development and climate change.

 Griffith University Vice Chancellor, Professor Ian O’Connor officially launched the program alongside the Indonesian President’s Special Envoy for Climate Change, The Honourable Rachmat Witoelar at Griffith University’s Nathan Campus on 11th June 2018.

-The first dialogue themed: “Deepening Regional Cooperation on Sustainability and Climate Change - An Agenda for the Future” is proposed to take place in Brisbane in February 2019 with the support of the Australia Indonesia Institute.
+The first dialogue themed: “Deepening Regional Cooperation on Sustainability and Climate Change - An Agenda for the Future” is proposed to take place in Brisbane on Thursday 7- Friday 8 March 2019 with the support of the Australia Indonesia Institute.